miakilborn/3260Chess/README.md

 LIMITATIONS
 ===========
-- Both windows will always prompt user for their move, even when it is not their turn.
-But if it isn't their turn, they're notified
-- When game is ended by draw by agreement, the game doesn't actually end, but is confirmed that both players did agree on a draw
-- 50 move rule is not implemented
 - Stalemate will not notify of end of game, and doesn't work all the time
-- Generally end-game messages are passed, but need to trigger the end game action...
+- End-game messages are passed, but need to trigger the end game action...

-Test